plausible/docs/docs/countries.md

 * Choose "**Countries**" in the "**Shields**" entry in the left-hand menu
 * Then click on the "**Add Country**" button to add a new country to your block list

+Once added to the block list, we will start blocking traffic from that specific country within a few minutes.
 You can block up to 30 different countries.
-Once added to the block list, we will start blocking traffic from that specific country within a few minutes.

-You can also see the list of all the countries that you're blocking the traffic from at the moment.
+You can see the list of all the countries that you're blocking the traffic from.
 Click on the "Remove" button next to that country to remove it from the blocklist.

 ## How location reporting works